 EMM solutions provide a single console to help your organization secure and manage your organization's devices.
 Whether it's an employee-owned device or a company-owned one, with EMM software/tools, your IT admins can set up, deploy, locate, secure, and manage any device, anywhere.
 In addition to these, EMM solutions also have other benefits:

 EMM software have gained momentum and popularity across various sectors.
-Deploying the right EMM solution/tool in an organization can help it address the rapidly evolving industry standards.
-Here's how EMM solutions are used across various industries:
+Deploying the right EMM tool in an organization can help it address the rapidly evolving industry standards.
+Here's how an EMM solution is used across various industries: